ajoergensen/baseimage-alpine/README.md

 - `SMTP_TLS` - Use STARTTLS, default TRUE (if SMTP_TLS is FALSE and SMTP_SECURE is true, SMTP over SSL will be used)
 - `SMTP_MASQ` - Masquerade outbound emails using this domain, default empty

+#### Email

+If you need to send mail and cannot use SMTP directly, ssmtp is installed to provide `/usr/bin/sendmail` and is configured using the `SMTP_` variables.

 #### Persistent data

 Generally I store configuration data in /config and store it in a volume.
 If an application does not permit changing the location of its configuration data, add a script to `/etc/cont-init.d` which changes the app user's $HOME